 - Use values summaries as the basis for the language we use both internally and externally

-Through the process we all individually discovered what our values mean to us and even made space for a fourth to emerge (more on that next week!).
+Through the process we all individually discovered what our values mean to us and even made space for a fourth to emerge which we shed light on in our article, How to uncover a missing company value.

 Bringing values into everyday behavior is often the hardest step for companies looking to articulate their culture.
 The values in action workshops and subsequent follow-through has worked for us.
 In fact, our employee engagement survey data shows that we’ve increased by over 10% in a quarter on our commitment to our values scores.
 We hope that our method and success can give you some guidance for clarifying your own company values.